How do I reset the BIOS password?

 Removing/replacing the CMOS battery doesn't work, and there's no "code" it gives you.

-On the business models (ThinkPad) with older models like the XX30, the solution was to find the ATMEL chip and short 2 lines, or use an HW tool to do it (sold by an Australian); even this no longer works on the newer Think laptops (XX40-present), with the POP being in the protected NVRAM as well now.
-It's a motherboard replacement for both the consumer and business system unless you can get Lenovo to reflash both the BIOS and EC firmware, as well as reset the encrypted password data if it's separate (yep, both need to be reflashed) for a fee or get the reference Lenovo BIOS and EC firmware (as well as your S/N, UUID if needed, and machine type), dump the locked BIOS and EC firmware as a backup AND THEN flash the clean BIOS and EC firmware, then in reprogram those 3 critical pieces of data.
+On the business models (ThinkPad) with older models like the XX30, the solution was to find the ATMEL chip and short 2 lines, or use an HW tool to do it (sold by an Australian); even this no longer works on the newer Think laptops (XX40-present) with the POP being in the protected NVRAM as well now.
+It's a motherboard replacement for both the consumer and business system unless you can get Lenovo to reflash both the BIOS and EC firmware (or get a clean dump, do it yourself, and program the information to the motherboard yourself).
+This is in addition to needing to do an NVRAM wipe if the password and BIOS are stored in separate spaces.
+Lenovo denies this can be done and makes you buy a motherboard when it can be done by wiping and reflashing the EC firmware/NVRAM and BIOS EEPROM to ensure the job is done.
+You just have to input the S/N, UUID, and machine type to finish the job.
+Reflashing both areas is the only way to be ABSOLUTELY SURE the password is gone.

 Regardless of the type, the newer laptops (Haswell-present) either use Intel Boot Guard or VERY ROBUST signature checks, which means any attack on the NVRAM or BIOS code if you dump it to attempt to reset it and remove the password or attacks on the ATMEL chip corrupts it and kills the boot process until the "correct" BIOS image is in place which will make the password issue come back :(.
-These new Lenovos (IdeaPad and ThinkPad) are not built around the idea of security theater like the old ones anyone who knew how to locate the ATMEL chip or properly dump and hack the BIOS can fix now.
+These new Lenovos (IdeaPad and ThinkPad) are not built around the idea of security theater like the old ones anyone who knows how to locate the ATMEL chip or properly dump and hack the BIOS can fix.
+We laughed at these old Lenovo laptops and got the job done; now we just don't bother and bin them with the ThinkPad that smoked since they have just as much value.

-HP has some real security in place since the process can only be done on the right machines (read: older and exploited, takes a few years to be added to the list of ones which can be cracked) by dumping the BIOS (chip desoldering often needed with HP as they use a BGA part in newer models because it's physically more secure unless you can get enough of a bite with a clip which can read it), the unlocking tool (easily found online, NOT NAMING NAMES!), and reflashing the original "unlocked" BIOS to the main EEPROM (which will get shadow copied to the backup).
+HP has some real security in place since the process can only be done on the right machines (read: older and exploited, takes a few years to be added to the list of ones which can be cracked) by dumping the BIOS (often requiring a chip desoldering operation due to physical security; some old laptops can be done without it if it has the exposed side pins on the flash ROM), the unlocking tool (easily found online, NOT NAMING NAMES!), and reflashing the original "unlocked" BIOS to the main EEPROM (which gets shadow copied to the backup on SureStart laptops to ensure it matches up without the password).
 Main swapping is not possible as you CANNOT MIX THE MAIN AND BACKUP BIOS on those laptops unless you have both ROMs from a clean board (at which point.... swap the board unless it has LD but a "clean BIOS").
 Dell is the only vendor left who practices BIOS security theater (please keep practicing it, Dell.
 It helps the used market and doesn't turn them into parts machines).